Computer-Assisted-Clinical-Medicine/Rectal-Cancer-Normalization-Segmentation-Prediction/README.md

-# Abdominal Segmentation of Veins and Arteries
+# Segmentation of rectal cancer tumors

 One Paragraph of project description goes here